israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  The statements which comprise the body of the function.

  A function expression is very similar to and has almost the same syntax as a function statement (see function statement for details).
-The main difference between a function expression and a function statement is the function name,
+The main difference between a function expression and a function statement is the function name,  which can be omitted in function expressions to create anonymous functions.

 ### Function* Expression